Get Real Ministries

 How does Get Real Ministries spend its money?

 Get Real Ministries directs 90% of its spending to programs and services.
-The remaining budget covers administration and fundraising costs.
+This exceeds the 65% industry benchmark.

 Are donations to Get Real Ministries tax-deductible?